Second impeachment trial of Donald Trump: Question-and-answer session

 Bernie Sanders asked both sides (Q15) whether, in their judgment, Trump lost the 2020 election.
 Plaskett said that Trump lost the popular and Electoral College vote, and that the DOJ and courts had agreed that all legal votes were counted.
 Van der Veen, however, refused to answer the question on the basis that his judgment was "irrelevant" to the proceeding, causing a ruckus on the Senate floor before Leahy restored order.

 Ron Johnson asked (Q16) why law enforcement would have been surprised and overwhelmed if the storming was premeditated.
 Van der Veen praised but did not answer the question.
 Plaskett stated that Trump knew the rioters would come and cultivated them, yet did not deploy the National Guard.

 Cruz asked a question (Q18) equating Kamala Harris's statement that she would raise bail money for Black Lives Matter protesters with the behavior described in the House's article of impeachment.
 Raskin replied that he would let Harris speak for herself and said outgoing presidents should be held to account for their conduct.
 Raskin noted that the original permit for the rally had said attendees would not march, but that the plan was changed after Trump intervened.
-Van der Veen criticized Raskin for being unfamiliar with Harris' "protected speech" and asked that the Senate protect Trump's.
+Van der Veen criticized Raskin for being unfamiliar with Harris's "protected speech" and asked that the Senate protect Trump's.